-Contact: Bill Pope, Van Dusen 220, 246-4978, popew@sandhills.edu
+ADVISOR: Ana Mujunen, Logan 111, 695-3910, mujunena@sandhills.edu

 Latin X is a club dedicated to raising awareness about the Latin X and Hispanic culture by providing resources for our campus community.
-Club participants do not need to identify as Latino/a/xin order to join as we aimto actively participate in the epression and inclusion of diversity among campus.
+Club participants do not need to identify as Latino/a/x in order to join as we aim to actively participate in the expression and inclusion of diversity among campus.
 The club welcomes anyone and everyone!
-The objective of Latin X is to educate students on the traditions and cultures they may not be familiar with, along with raising awareness and celebration for marginalized groups on campus.
+Our objective is to educate the student body on traditions and cultures they may not be familiar with, along with raising awareness and celebration for marginalized groups on campus.